Irish Book Awards

 The Irish Book Awards are Irish literary awards given annually to books and authors in various categories.
-In 2018 An Post took over sponsorship of the awards from Bord Gais Energy.
 It is the only literary award supported by all-Irish bookstores.
+The primary sponsor is An Post, the state owned postal service in Ireland.

+History

-First awarded in 2006, they grew out of the Hughes & Hughes bookstore's Irish Novel of the Year Prize which was inaugurated in 2003.
+First awarded in 2006, the Irish Book Awards grew out of the Hughes & Hughes bookstore's Irish Novel of the Year Prize, which was inaugurated in 2003.
 Since 2007 the Awards have been an independent not-for-profit company funded by sponsorship.
+Bord Gáis Energy sponsored the awards from 2012 until 2018, when An Post took over sponsorship.

+Description

-The primary sponsor is An Post, the state owned postal service in Ireland.
-There are currently nine categories, seven of which are judged by the Irish Literary Academy, two by a public vote.
+There are currently nine categories, seven of which are judged by the Irish Literary Academy, and two by a public vote.
 There is also a lifetime achievement award.